 Yes.
 If you are a registered Shareholder, you may deliver another properly executed form of proxy with a later date to replace the original proxy in the same way you delivered the original proxy.
 If you wish to revoke your proxy, prepare a written statement to this effect signed by you (or your attorney as authorized in writing) or, if the Shareholder is a corporation, under its corporate seal or by a duly authorized officer or attorney of the corporation.
-This statement must be delivered to the Secretary of Trisura at the address below no later than 5:00 p.m.
-(Toronto time) on the last business day preceding the date of the Meeting, Wednesday, May 31, 2023, or any adjournment of the Meeting, or to the Chair of the Board prior to the start of the Meeting on Thursday, June 1, 2023, or the day of the adjourned Meeting.
+This statement must be delivered to the Secretary of Trisura at the address below no later than 10:00 a.m.
+(Toronto time) on the last business day preceding the date of the Meeting, Friday, May 31, 2024, or any adjournment of the Meeting, or to the Chair of the Board prior to the start of the Meeting on Monday, June 3, 2024, or the day of the adjourned Meeting.

+Secretary

-Secretary Trisura Group Ltd. 333 Bay Street, Suite 1610, Box 22 Toronto, Ontario M5H 2R2 Email: bryan.sinclair@trisura.com
+Trisura Group Ltd.

+333 Bay Street, Suite 1610, Box 22

+Toronto, Ontario M5H 2R2

+Email: bryan.sinclair@trisura.com